✨ September Sale! ✨

 In this example it actually works out the same (you end up with seven trees).
 The difference comes down to your tax bracket now vs when you’re in retirement.
 It’s a mistake to assume you’ll be in a lower tax bracket in retirement.
 The goal is to have millions of bucks in your IRAs by then.
 You want to be able to take out massive amounts at a time without incurring a huge tax burden.
 The Roth version also protects you against future tax hikes!

 Generally, Roth is likely better for younger and/or lower income earners and Traditional is likely better if you’re older and haven’t saved much for retirement yet.
+There’s even an argument to have some of each.
+Having some money in “Traditional” status gives you some flexibility to “convert” that money to Roth during low income years.
 But they’re both better (tax wise) than a taxable brokerage account, so just pick one and start investing!

 As always, reminding you to build wealth by following the two PFC rules: 1.)
 Live below your means and 2.)
 Invest early and often.